Google Tag Manager is one of the most powerful tools that you can on your website or mobile application.

 - Choose ‘Google Analytics’ as the tag type because you want to track page views of your website.
 Google Tag Manager has a lot of these tags pre-built.
 You can see from the image below that there’s heaps of them, so it will save you time by simply selecting one that exists in Google Tag Manager.
 If you don’t see the platform of the tag that you want to integrate listed out, you can always create a custom HTML tag.

-Once you’ve create the tag, you now need to create a new variable.
+Once you’ve created the tag, you now need to create a new variable.

 This is how you’re going to assign the Google Analytics profile to the Google Analytics tag: